 What Does the Eastern Diamondback Rattlesnake Eat?

-The eastern diamondback rattlesnake is a carnivore.
+The eastern diamondback rattlesnake is a carnivore that mainly feeds on birds and small mammals.
 As one of the largest rattlesnakes, this snake can eat large prey like adult cottontail rabbits and even young turkeys.
 One eastern diamondback rattlesnake was even reported to have eaten a woodpecker as well as her nest full of eggs.
 These snakes can eat lizards and large insects on occasion, but typically choose larger prey items.

 A Complete List of Foods Eastern Diamondback Rattlesnakes Eat: